go.to//

 2-8 February 1977 Deutschland

-ABBA started their German part of the tour in Berlin at Deutschlandhalle.
+ABBA started their German leg of the tour in Berlin at Deutschlandhalle.
 Germany was from the very beginning the most ABBA loving country and the group stayed there for 6 days and performing in following cities:

 Feb 3 - Köln, Sporthalle